Kanchenjunga south and north base camp 27 days

 Day 27 Drive Ilam to Kathmandu (9 hrs.)

-Sherpa Heritage Trails shows you a starting price.
 During the trekking season prices may rise.
-The final price depends on the trekking season, group size and, if applicable, cost of local flight.
+The final price depends on the trekking season, group size and, if applicable, the cost of local transfers.

 When you arrive at the International Airport we will pick you up and bring you to your accommodation.
 Here we will give you a short briefing about the trek.
 In addition we will give you advice about hygienic food, customs, and sightseeing in Kathmandu.